-Architecture is fascinating because it covers such a wide range of topics, and an Architecture student’s work covers the spectrum from history of the theory of architecture to engineering.
+Architecture is fascinating because it covers such a wide range of topics, and an Architecture student’s work covers the spectrum from history and theory of architecture to engineering.
 The different areas of study are brought together in the design studio.
 Design projects are challenging and stimulating: they call for a high level of creative imagination, but all design propositions must be based on a thorough understanding of the problem in hand.
 As the course progresses the design problems become increasingly complex, but at every stage a student’s design proposals are assessed against multiple criteria: practical functioning, technical performance, sustainability, and cultural context.

 The essence of the course is creative and grounded problem-solving.
 It is exciting but hard work.
 Architecture students are convinced that they work harder than anyone else, and whether or not that’s true, it is not the course to choose for an easy life.
 Unlike other courses, Architecture students have workspace in the Department of Architecture, which generates a strong group spirit to complement the college base.
 The Architecture Tripos gives an unrivalled design-based degree which is an excellent preparation for many career paths, not just the architectural profession.
 However, most graduates do continue their architectural studies: the course covers the Part I criteria set by the Architects Registration Board (ARB) and the Royal Institute of British Architects (RIBA).
 The Department also offers courses that cover Parts II and III of the ARB/RIBA.

 The course begins with a foundation year in which the design studio introduces techniques of representation and principles of design.
 Lecture courses and examinations are taken in History and Theory of Architecture, Structures, Building Construction and Environmental Design.
 In the second year the design studio focuses on specifically architectural projects.
 There are lecture courses in Theory, History, Structures, Building Construction and Environmental Design, with assessment by a combination of marked essays and examinations.
 In the third year the design studio tackles larger and more complex architectural projects.
-There are lecture courses in History and Theory, Architectural Engineering and Professional Practice: technical subjects are studied through Case Studies of buildings under construction, with presentations from the designers and site visits.
+There are lecture courses in History and Theory, Architectural Engineering and Professional Practice, and technical subjects are studied through Case Studies of buildings under construction, with presentations from the designers and site visits.
 There are written coursework requirements and three exams.
 Additionally, in the third year a 9000-word dissertation is written on a topic of the student’s choice.
 In all three years, the balance of marks between the studio (design) and taught (examined) components is 60%:40%.

 Because of the small size of the Department of Architecture admission is highly competitive, with many times more applicants than places.
 Pembroke typically has two or three undergraduates in each year, but numbers vary slightly from year to year.
 Most teaching takes place in the Department, which is nearby – Pembroke is one of the three colleges nearest to the Department of Architecture.